ad-monir2001/Javascript-super-simpledev/README.md

  30-05-2024

-comment it has finished over this date .
+It has finished over this date .

 And for the new tutorial select a new goal.

+Start with 12 lesson on 30-05-24

+## Target to finish: 15-06-24